bensonjose/Neural-Networks/README.md

 # Neural-Networks
-Simple Explanation of How a Basic Neural Network Works Hope it's easy to understand!!
+Simple Explanation of How a Basic Neural Network Works:
+Hope it's easy to understand!!